davletovb/neva/ROBUSTNESS_GAPS.md

 - [x] Add and exercise two-agent HTTP and actual read-timeout coverage.
 - [x] Correct inconsistent fake-clock setup in the existing limiter test.
 - [x] Pass full local tests and quality checks.
-- [ ] Commit/push the local tests and refreshed gap document.
+- [x] Commit/push the tests and refreshed gap document; open PR #52.
 - [ ] Run CI and merge the local work through a PR.

 The abandoned circuit-breaker test and previous gap document are preserved in the named git stash `circuit-breaker TDD test + gap doc`; that obsolete test was not applied to the new branch.